dhirsch1138/Shrimpy_BenEater_6502/README.md

 # Current Status
 2/20/2025 - Reset @ 1.843 stabilized by changing the capacitor from .1uf to 1uf (reference Garth Wilson on the 6502 forum), I am replacing it with a DS1813 (again, credit to Garth) for a proper solution.
 Implemented the full initialization sequence for the LCD (in 4 bit) to help ensure it consistently gets off the ground.
-The full initalization + the larger reset capacitor = a seemingly consistent & happy LCD at poweron & reset.
+I discovered that character ram is a touchy beast, and needed a small delay to play nice at >1 mhz.
+The full initalization + DS1813 + character ram delay = a seemingly consistent & happy LCD at poweron & reset.

 # Goals
 See [Shopping List](shopping_list.md) for parts that I would need to get for these.